tavisit/WebProject/README.md

 The code has also a localhost server in NodeJS in order to simulate a realistic environment for web development implemented in two parts.
 The first part is the actual creation of the site host realized in **main.js** and the second is the URL interpreter, **router.js**

+## Instructions
+From the main page,"home.html", you can access the products from the interactive slideshow, the main grid or from the "Categorii", right section of the site.
+In the main page, as well as in the categories themselves, there is a search bar on the left, respectively on the bottom of the page.
+When writing characters there, only the products with those characters will remain on display.

 ## Commenting
 The whole project is commented in blocks of code.
 Each main area is discussed in one to three lines of comments for a more readable code with a high level of maintainability